Preparations for dry skin (emollients)

-As some local people have died after using paraffin-based skin products and going near cigarettes, cookers or other types of naked flame, West Yorkshire Fire and Rescue Service has produced this video.
+As some local people have died after using products for dry skin and going near cigarettes, cookers or other types of naked flame, West Yorkshire Fire and Rescue Service has produced this video.
 Please watch it and tell your family and friends.

-BBC News Health has also highlighted the dangers of using paraffin-containing skin products whilst smoking or using naked flames.
-For further information see this document and leaflet which include advice for both healthcare professionals and patients.
+BBC News Health has also highlighted the dangers of using products for dry skin whilst smoking or using naked flames.

 Information for girls and women taking any medicines containing valproate by searching valproic acid here.